- When will the next fellowship programme take place?

 - I am under 25 years old or over 35 years old, can I still apply?

 - You can still apply, but the Trust will only consider candidates outside this age range in exceptional circumstances.
-Please note that the Trust selects influential young leaders who have the experience and potential necessary to make a substantial impact on the future development of their country/territory.
+Please note that the Trust selects influential young leaders who have the experience and potential necessary to make a substantial impact on the future development of their society/country/territory.
 Younger candidates may be encouraged to apply again in the future.

 - Can I apply again if my application has been unsuccessful?